open-orchestra/open-orchestra-docs/en/user_guide/node.rst

 See also `node configuration`_ and `site configuration`_.

 Nodes can use default blocks and transverse blocks.
+Those blocks have different colors.
 The transverse ones are editable only in the transverse node.

 See also `node and block transverse`_.